 You might think that conspiring to have a journalist assaulted would be something of a dark and disqualifying affair, but the straw-haired twat was subsequently booked for six more appearances on the show – four times as guest host.

 Ian Hislop has since said that Johnson’s general uselessness and incompetent, bumbling nature “was the joke” on HIGNFY – but the Guppygate scandal showed us that Boris Johnson is every bit the “nasty piece of work” that Eddie Mair once told him he was.
-And that same nasty piece of work is now Prime Minister, who was recently endorsed by far-right serial inmate Stephen Yaxley-Lennon (aka Tommy Robinson), the so-called leader of the kind of pissed-up midweek activists that barracked and abused Louise Rowntree and Shami Chakrabarti as they left the Supreme Court the other day; a frenzy of ‘Back Boris – Back Britain’ placards, barely disguised Nazi salutes, and Islamophobia.
+And that same nasty piece of work is now Prime Minister, who was recently endorsed by serial inmate Tommy Robinson – far-right poster boy for the kind of pissed-up midweek activists that barracked and abused Louise Rowntree and Shami Chakrabarti as they left the Supreme Court the other day; a frenzy of ‘Back Boris – Back Britain’ placards, barely disguised Nazi salutes, and Islamophobia.

 Nigel Farage and Boris Johnson are why we have people like ‘Gallows Man‘ lurking around the Supreme Court.
 They’re the reason members of Britain First have started conducting “patriot migrant patrols” on the beaches of Dover as part of their pretentiously-titled ‘Operation White Cliffs’.
 They’re the reason the police are using an ‘Online Hate Speech Dashboard’ to monitor Twitter in order to predict spikes in hate crimes.
 They’re the reason that we’re not people anymore – we’re Leavers and Remainers.